awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-cfg-manifest.md

 # Environment Manifest \(`env.yaml`\)<a name="environment-cfg-manifest"></a>

-You can include a YAML formatted environment manifest in the root of your application source bundle to configure the environment name, solution stack and environment links to use when creating your environment\.
-An environment manifest uses the same format as Saved Configurations\.
+You can include a YAML formatted environment manifest in the root of your application source bundle to configure the environment name, solution stack and [environment links](environment-cfg-links.md) to use when creating your environment\.
+An environment manifest uses the same format as [Saved Configurations](environment-configuration-savedconfig.md)\.

 This file format includes support for environment groups\.
 To use groups, specify the environment name in the manifest with a \+ symbol at the end\.
 When you create or update the environment, specify the group name with `--group-name` \(AWS CLI\) or `--env-group-suffix` \(EB CLI\)\.
-For more information on groups, see \.
+For more information on groups, see [Creating and Updating Groups of AWS Elastic Beanstalk Environments](environment-mgmt-compose.md)\.

 The following example manifest defines an web server environment with a link to a worker environment component that it is dependent upon\.
 The manifest uses groups to allow creating multiple environments with the same source bundle: